Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Armageddon
 Passowrd is root hash, starting with $6$O and ending with Ly9m5aU7/

-### Breadcrumbs
-Password is Admin's password, starting with p and ending with ./

 ### Cap
 Password is root hash, starting with $6$8vQ and ending with 8Mqdm0:18762